stonemjs/docs/src/docs/deeper/development.md

 )
 ```

-That’s it — you now have an `axios` instance injected into the Stone.js service container, fully configurable via `blueprint.set('app.api.baseURL', ...)`.
+That’s it, you now have an `axios` instance injected into the Stone.js service container, fully configurable via `blueprint.set('app.api.baseURL', ...)`.

 This structure can be reused for any third-party SDK or integration.
 It’s clean, clear, and continuum-aligned.